lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 > Rule: Producers emit elements in response to demand

 Sounds familar, right?
-This basic rule is, of course, the essence of push-based systems that use demand-based back pressure (a fancy name for a variant of flow control).
+This basic rule is, of course, the essence of push-based systems that use demand-based back pressure.

 Here's what happens in our simple example.